Cannabis Addiction

 - You are unable to function on a daily basis without cannabis

-- Experiencing paranoia and hallucinations
+- Experiencing paranoia or hallucinations

 - Loss of interest in socialising and activities

-- Becoming anxious or irritable when unable to smoke weed.
+- Becoming anxious or irritable when unable to smoke weed

 Cannabis Withdrawal Symptoms

-Withdrawal symptoms from cannabis can include anxiety, restlessness, mood swings, depression, and insomnia.
-These symptoms usually pass within a few weeks.
-If treating cannabis addiction through a medical detox there is no specific detox medication that is licensed for cannabis withdrawal.
-Some private rehabs will provide a short course of medication to assist the patient in feeling more comfortable so that they can concentrate on their rehabilitation.
+If cannabis addiction is treated through a medical detox, there is no specific detox medication licensed for cannabis withdrawal.
+However, some private rehabs may provide a short course of medication to help the patient feel more comfortable so they can focus on rehabilitation.

 Treatment Options For Cannabis Addiction

-Drug detox
+Drug Detox

 Rehab